th-in-gs/THIn/ReadMe.md

     }];
     ```

-3. Building on these, `THInWeakTimer` is a lightweight timer.
-It has two methods. `-invalidate` specifically cancels the timer.
+3. `THInWeakTimer` is a lightweight timer.
+It has two main methods. `-invalidate` specifically cancels the timer.
 The timer is also implicitly cancelled if the `THInWeakTimer` is deallocated.

     ```ObjC
     @interface THInWeakTimer : NSObject